How do I find out more about a particular nursery?

 There is a registration fee and deposit of one week's fees to pay before your child starts at the nursery.
 The deposit is refundable when your child leaves.
-Fees are invoiced to you monthly and are due in advance on the 1st of each month.
+Fees are invoiced to you monthly and are due in advance in the 1st week of each month.
 We prefer that you pay by standing order, but will accept cash, cheques, credit and debit cards.
 We are open 51 weeks in the year, closing for the week between Christmas and New Year.
 Your monthly fee is calculated as 51 times the weekly fee divided by 12 to give the same payment each month, which helps you to budget and makes Standing Orders simpler to manage.
 Additional sessions can be booked subject to availability.
-Fees are reviewed annually, any increases are applied on 1 October and we give you 1 month's notice of any changes.
+Fees are reviewed annually, any increases are applied on 1 September and we give you 1 month's notice of any changes.
 A limited number of term-time only places may be available.
 You will need to discuss this with your chosen nursery manager.

 Is there any help with fees?

 There several work place voucher schemes which some companies have set up for the benefit of their employees which can be worth up to £243 per month.
 You will need to ask your employer if they operate such a scheme.
 The Government's Tax Free Childcare (TFC) scheme will provide 20% towards the cost of childcare up to a maximum of £2,000 per year per child and available to all employees and self-employed people.
 See https://www.gov.uk/government/news/millions-of-parents-to-get-help-with-childcare-costs There is also funding for 15 or 30 hours per week (term time, subject to qualifying criteria) for all 3 and 4 year olds.
 This has been extended to 2 year olds (15 hours) in some disadvantaged areas.
 There is additional help for working families through the tax system with Universal Credit.